espressif/esp-idf/docs/en/api-guides/tools/idf-monitor.rst

 Issues Observed on Windows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- If in the Windows environment you receive the error "winpty: command not found", fix it by running ``pacman -S winpty``.
 - Arrow keys, as well as some other keys, do not work in GDB due to Windows Console limitations.
 - Occasionally, when "idf.py" or "make" exits, it might stall for up to 30 seconds before IDF Monitor resumes.
 - When "gdb" is run, it might stall for a short time before it begins communicating with the GDBStub.